 One of the things in business that never changes is competition keeps evolving.
-The pandemic has brought a new set of challenges to organizations in how they interact with employees and customers.
-Selling products and services while practicing social distancing will depend more on home jobs, along with other small business challenges 2021 will bring.
+The pandemic has brought a new set of challenges to organizations in interacting with employees and customers.
+While practicing social distancing, selling products and services will depend on home jobs, and other small business challenges 2021 will bring.

 1. Remote Work and Small Business Challenges 2021

 Over 40 percent of the American workforce was working at home by mid-2020.
 This trend will continue throughout the pandemic and beyond, as companies are quickly learning the benefits of letting employees work from home on their computers.
 Not only are work at home jobs ideal for social distancing, but they also cut costs on technology.

 It's essential for a company with a small business structure to spend its budget cautiously during periods of economic uncertainty.
 One of the significant challenges with remote work, especially for small businesses, is to use updated robust cybersecurity on all devices.
 Workers must also be trained on spotting suspicious activity on their home office networks since many companies are targets of cybercriminals looking to exploit confidential data.

 Remote workers further face the challenge of staying focused on work activities at home.
 There may be various distractions from babies crying to TV in the background and the phone ringing periodically.
 Working at home requires a sharp focus and the ability to block out irrelevant noise.

 Due to the rise in remote work, companies will need to reassess physical office space.
 With fewer employees and computers occupying space, companies can utilize the space for storage or simply relocate to a smaller office.
 Some companies won't need physical offices at all except for a central headquarters.